Nthompson096/win95-qemu-scripts/README.md

 ### Credits

 https://wiki.qemu.org/Documentation/GuestOperatingSystems/Windows95 for this wonderful guide, also could give you more info.
-If you downloaded the required files (disk01.img and windows95b.iso) therw ould be no need and you can just run `./win95.sh`.
+If you downloaded the required files (disk01.img and windows95b.iso) there would be no need and you can just run `./win95.sh`.